 Now let’s bring in web services into the mix.

 I have countless web services running in client production systems.
 Many of these were bespoke web services written for very specific use cases and very specific client applications or software systems.
 I also have written generic frameworks like my PeopleSoft Simple Web Services which is very reusable if you stay within the design assumptions.
 That allows you to create infinite web services with only configuration and no code changes.
-Similarly, I also license a generic web service that functions very similar to GraphQL but for PeopleSoft which a few system integrators I consult for use in their integrations, but I don’t actively market.
-PeopleTools also has several delivered options which I have documented in the Services Delivered by Oracle section.
+Similarly, I also license a generic web service that functions very similar to GraphQL but for PeopleSoft which a few system integrators I consult for use in their integration.
+PeopleTools has several delivered options which I have documented in the Services Delivered by Oracle section.
 The most notable there is a way to expose PeopleSoft Query Manager queries as web services.

 There is a trade-off between creating specific single use web services and generic web services that allow for heavy re-use.
-The development time for generic web services are often much higher and required more technical expertise and system mastery.
-The use-case specific web services are often quicker to create and deploy but are often more rigid.
+The development time for generic web services are often much higher and require more technical expertise and system mastery.
+The use-case specific web services require less time to create and deploy but are often more rigid.
 I tried to summarize those ranking categories in this radar chart.

 Now let’s transition to the more complex web service category: Updating data in PeopleSoft.
 In the REST terminology, this would be POST, PUT, and DELETE.
 These are much harder to create for reasons we will explain in this section.